Unifying the Brascamp-Lieb Inequality and the Entropy Power Inequality: Introduction

 where $\alpha_j^2$ is the squared-norm of the $j$-th column of $A$; i.e., $\alpha_j^2 := \sum_{i=1}^k a_{ij}^2$.

 \paragraph{Brascamp-Lieb inequality:}

 The BLI \cite{BraLie76} is actually a family of functional inequalities that lies, in some sense, at the intersection of information and functional inequalities.
 Many well-known and commonly used inequalities are special cases of the BLI, including H\"{o}lder's inequality, the Loomis-Whitney inequality, the Pr{\'e}kopa-Leindler inequality, and sharp forms of Young's convolution inequalities \cite{BenEtal08}.
 In Gardner's extensive survey \cite{Gar02}, the author describes relationships between popular functional and information inequalities using a pyramid-like sketch, where inequalities at the top imply those below.
 The BLI and its reverse lie at the very apex of this inequality pyramid.
-A simple statement of the BLI is as follows: \begin{theorem}[Functional form of the BLI] Suppose that $a_1, \dots, a_m$ are $m$ vectors that span $\real^n$, $c_1, \dots, c_m$ are positive numbers, and $f_1, \dots, f_m$ are nonnegative integrable functions on $\real$.
+A simple statement of the BLI is as follows: \begin{theorem}[Functional form of the BLI] For $j \in [m]$, let $E$, $E_j$ be Euclidean spaces, $A_j: E \to E_j$ be linear maps, $c_j$ be positive real numbers, and $f_j$ be nonnegative integrable functions on $E_j$.
 Define the function $\cF$ via